sankalp1999/blog/content/posts/twitter_for_dummies_and_how_to_train_your_inner_tweep.md

 Ok you have decided to post some tweets right? start posting!

-But wait, you have very less followers.
-You need to gain some.
+But wait, you have less followers and you do need some to read your stuff.
 I will ramble on and on how to gain “good” followers throughout the rest of this blog.

 > Don't be like: yo I don't need followers. imma gonna just post stuff here.
 Nope.
 You need some followers to read your stuff, people who resonate with you, who can offer other view points and point out your mistakes or RT them lol if they find it good